globalseismology/avni/README.md

 ## Contributing

 Please read [contributing.md](docs/contributing.md) for details on our code of conduct, and the process for submitting pull requests to our public repository.
-Contributions to our private repository are made to custom branches and will not be merged to the public repository without approval of the whole REM3D team.
+Developer contributions to our private repository are made to custom branches and will not be merged to the public repository without approval of the contributors and REM3D administrators.

 ### Authors